satya-durga/text-analyzer_assignment/README.md

-<h3>**Title:</h3><h2>Text Analyzer**</h2>
+<h3>Title:Text Analyzer</h3>
 The text analyzer is an online tool designed to comprehensively analyze web content or any text-based input.
 It offers various functionalities aimed at providing detailed insights into the structure and characteristics of the text.
-Let's delve into each of its key features:
+Let's delve into each of its key features:<br>

 **Word Count:** The text analyzer calculates the total number of words present in the provided text.
 This metric is useful for understanding the overall length and complexity of the content.